ProcessedMod/Processed/README.md

 # Processed
 ### Another Utility Mod with different features

-Processed is a mod which ads diffrent utilities based on processors.
+Processed is a mod which ads different utilities based on processors.
 It's made for automation, block creation and more.

 ## Automation
 The automation won't be just one block, but in many steps for item processing.
 (Otherwise it would be too easy.)